akanshgulati/personal-blog-gatsby-markdown/src/posts/text-replace-transition/add-text-replace-transition-easily.md

    ></iframe>

 <br/>
 Hope you got some basic idea about how implementation is different as per framework and in vanilla JS.
+Do share your queries in comment section below.